Jerrie Hurd

 A narrative about the deep wisdom and the hidden hazards found in every family's hand-me-down history

-also check What's in the Works tab for upcoming novel series
+also check What's in the Works tab for pages

 Concept:

-In Just Above Bone, the author takes a close look at the various ways families shape their descendants with their stories.
-She begins with her family’s love stories.
-She always assumed she was luckier than most because her family tells great love stories.
-Then she realized the hazard: Listen long enough and you could wait a lifetime expecting to be swept off your feet.
+In Just Above Bone, I take a close look at the various ways families shape who they think they are by the way they tell their stories.
+I begin with my family’s love stories.
+I always assumed I was luckier than most because my family tells great love stories.
+Then one day, I realized the hazard: Listen long enough and you could wait a lifetime expecting to be swept off your feet.

-Just Above Bone chronicles the author’s story-filled journey into her family’s past, with an emphasis on her family's matriarchs.
-Newly aware of the power of story, she travels from a ranch in Idaho to an island off the coast of Denmark with various stops along the way gathering, examining, and wrestling with the hand-me-down history that made her who she is.
+Just Above Bone is approximately 200 pages long and chronicles my story-filled journey into my family’s past, with an emphasis on my family's matriarchs.
+Newly aware of the power of story, I travel from a ranch in Idaho to an island off the coast of Denmark with various stops along the way gathering, examining, and wrestling with the hand-me-down history that made me who I am.

 Why do we continue to tell that story?
-Why do we continue to tell that story that way? she asks again and again with surprising results.
-In the end, the author raises serious issues, but the tone of the book is light-hearted, forgiving, and fun.
+Why do we continue to tell that story THAT way?
+I ask again and again with surprising results.
+Although my search raises serious issues, the overall tone of the book is light-hearted, forgiving, and fun.

-With permission, the author also includes a few examples from friends’ families.
-Turns out there are broad similarities in how families tell their histories even across diverse cultures.
-And real reasons why many of us might want to take a good look at those same-old, same-old family stories.
+With permission, I also includes a few examples from friends’ families.
+Turns out there are broad similarities in how families tell their histories even across diverse cultures, and real reasons why many of us might want to take a good look at those same-old, same-old family stories.

 This is a book that goes beyond one family and their place in American history.
 It is about how story can help us find firm footing amid the chaos of change.
 It is a love-poem to storytellers, a roadmap to roots, an exercise in finding home.
 It is about taking control of one’s life and one’s story and how to recognize real wisdom in the modern mobile world.